 - Historic Tax Incentives

-The rehabilitation credit is available for historic and non-historic buildings used in a trade or business or held for the production of income.
-The federal income tax credit is equal to 20% of the cost of rehabilitating historic buildings or 10% of the cost of rehabilitating non-historic buildings constructed before 1936.
+The rehabilitation tax credit is available for historic and non-historic buildings used in a trade or business or held for the production of income.
+The federal income tax credit is equal to 20% of the cost of rehabilitating historic buildings.
 These credits provide a dollar-for-dollar reduction of income tax owed.
 Buildings eligible for the 20% rehabilitation credit include those used for rental residential as well as non-residential purposes.
-Buildings eligible for the 10% rehabilitation credit must be non-residential, commercial, and industrial buildings.

 Where properties are located in city or county historic districts or designated as local historic landmarks, they typically are subject to design review by an architectural review board or commission.
 ETS represents property owners before these boards, assisting them and sometimes their architects with necessary board approvals, while helping owners meet their design goals.
 Some municipal historic districts provide financial incentives, such as a property tax exemption, for the appropriate rehabilitation of historic properties.
 ETS assists property owners in learning about these incentives and helping clients obtain them.

 - Cultural Resources Survey

 - Written and illustrated design guidelines